Witt HR in late rally after Gallen exits, Royals beat Dbacks - WHIZ News

 Christian Walker hit his career-high 30th homer for Arizona, which has dropped four of five.

+“I don’t know a pitcher around the league who has thrown better than what the guy on the other side has, except maybe our guy,” Matheny said.
+“He’s going to have to be good because their guy isn’t giving up anything.
+He kept us in the game right down to his last hitter, figured out how to get it done and let his offense figure out a way to do something.”

-Gallen had his fifth scoreless outing in the past seven starts, with an 0.80 ERA in that time.
+Gallen had his fifth scoreless outing in the past seven starts, with a sparkling 0.80 ERA in that stretch.

-Kansas City tagged relievers Noe Ramirez (4-4) and Joe Mantiply for five runs in the seventh.
+Kansas City tagged Noe Ramirez (4-4) and Joe Mantiply for five runs in the seventh.

 TRAINER’S ROOM